TITLE Executive Director, English Language Institute

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Experience: Five years of administrative experience in international education programs in higher education is required; a demonstrated record of responsible leadership in management positions is required.
+Three years of experience teaching ESL or EFL courses in an accredited college or university, including at least one year of teaching in an Intensive English Program at an accredited college or university, is required.
+Successful administrative experience in an Intensive English Program is preferred.

 Skills: Knowledge of recruitment and admission procedures and policies regarding international students is required; familiarity with Department of Homeland Security (DHS) policies and procedures is required.
 Management skills in the selection and supervision of employees and budgeting are required.
 Computer literacy is required, including a working knowledge of Microsoft Office and the use of the internet.
 Strong writing and editing skills are required; knowledge of marketing is required.
 Problem solving skills are required.
 Strong presentation and communication skills are required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of diverse cultures or backgrounds is required.

 Other: The scope of the job occasionally requires evening and weekend work.
 Occasional overseas travel is required.
-U.S. citizenship or legal permanent resident status is required in order to have the ability to access the SEVIS database.

 ESSENTIAL DUTIES AND RESPONSIBILITIES